 More homes = more choices.
 Fewer homes = tighter market, possibly multiple offers.

-Under 4 months favors sellers.
-Over 6 months favors buyers.
-We're at 3.19—a seller's market, but far more balanced than a few years ago.
+Per the National Association of REALTORS® framework, ~6 months is balanced — under 4 favors sellers, over 6 favors buyers.
+We're at 3.27 — a seller's market, but far more balanced than a few years ago.

 For Sellers